Santa Cruz Mountains

 Since the 1960s, Ridge has made small quantities—ranging from five to seventeen barrels—of wine from this nineteenth-century vineyard.
 A number of you are familiar with our Jimsomare Zinfandel.

-Weather: Moderate summer and fall, long cool growing season.
+Weather: Cool spring, warm summer and fall, short growing season.

 Fermentation: No inoculation; natural primary and secondary.
 Pressed at six days.

 Barrels: 100% air-dried american oak barrels (20% new, 45% one and two years old, 35% four years old)

 All estate grown Monte Bello vineyard grapes, hand harvested.
 Destemmed and crushed.
 Fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
 Minimum effective sulfur (35ppm at crush, 95 ppm over the course of aging).
 Fresh egg white fining added to moderate tannins.
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.